tek256/astera/README.md

 ### About
 Astera is a game library focused on performance, portability, and maintainability.
 The goal is to show how to make games and game engines work with lower level languages.
 Astera aims to rely on as few dependencies as possible.

-#### Latest Release: 0.01-PRE
+#### Latest Release: 0.01

 ### Building
-Please note that at this stage the library is not at a stable release candidate.
-You can try automated building by either running the `build_unix.sh` or `build_win.bat` script in the root directory.

-Both of the build scripts have the same arguments.
+Astera and it's dependencies are built using CMake.
+You can run your own CMake command or try using one of the automated build scripts.
 ```
-Usage build_unix.sh && build_win.sh [-hardiecsnxqq]
+Usage build_unix.sh && build_win.bat [-hardiecsnxqq]
 -h  Show this info
 -a  Build all (deps, headers, examples)
 -r  Build release (DEFAULT, optimizations, -O2)